awsdocs/amazon-rds-user-guide/doc_source/MariaDB.Concepts.LocalTimeZone.md

 When you restore a DB instance from a DB snapshot, the local time zone is set to UTC\.
 You can update the time zone to your local time zone after the restore is complete\.
 If you restore a DB instance to a point in time, then the local time zone for the restored DB instance is the time zone setting from the parameter group of the restored DB instance\.

+The Internet Assigned Numbers Authority \(IANA\) publishes new time zones at [ https://www\.iana\.org/time\-zones](https://www.iana.org/time-zones) several times a year\.
+Every time RDS releases a new minor maintenance release of MariaDB, it ships with the latest time zone data at the time of the release\.
+When you use the latest RDS for MariaDB versions, you have recent time zone data from RDS\.
+To ensure that your DB instance has recent time zone data, we recommend upgrading to a higher DB engine version\.
+Alternatively, you can modify the time zone tables in MariaDB DB instances manually\.
+To do so, you can use SQL commands or run the [mysql\_tzinfo\_to\_sql tool](https://mariadb.com/kb/en/mysql_tzinfo_to_sql/) in a SQL client\.
+After updating the time zone data manually, reboot your DB instance so that the changes take effect\.
+RDS doesn't modify or reset the time zone data of running DB instances\.
+New time zone data is installed only when you perform a database engine version upgrade\.

 You can set your local time zone to one of the following values\.